shenay/association_score_methods/CTTV009_GWAS_catalog/description.md

 it is assigned to those genes no more checks are run.
 Then, if the variant SO term indicates it is intronic for one or more genes, it is assigned to those genes.

+For intergenic genes:
-For intergenic genes, the pipeline uses the Perl API nearest gene method and the variant is assigned to the nearest gene at the 5' end.
+The pipeline uses the Perl API nearest gene method and the variant is assigned to the nearest gene at the 5' end.
 As there is no SO term to describe that the pipeline uses the following term nearest_gene_five_prime_end (http://targetvalidation.org/sequence/nearest_gene_five_prime_end).

 Finally, the REST VEP API does not report regulatory SNPs (or didn't when the platform was implemented).
 This information is obtained from the on-line VEP tool.
-If a SNP is flagged as regulatory, I assign it as such using the SO term and over-write any previous assignment.
+If a SNP is flagged as regulatory, the pipeline assign it as such using the relvant SO term and over-write any previous assignment.

-In the end we obtain a file like this :
+In the end we obtain a file like containing the information below :

 | gwas_snp_rs_id | assigned_ensembl_gene_id | sequence_ontology_term | overlapping_ensembl_gene_ids |
 | -------------- | ------------------------ | ---------------------- | ----------------------------